What is speech-language pathology?

 What's Happening at WRSLP-Geauga

 Table Games: Three new sessions in July and August 2014

 This program gives children the opportunity to interact with age peers while playing non-electronic (i.e., face-to-face) games in a well-supervised environment outside home and school.
 Learn More | View Calendar

 My Sound System: New cycle starts on July 1, 2014

 This class targets phonological awareness and other cognitive skills that are essential to development of intelligible speech and emergent literacy.
 The instructors combine their love of children’s literature and expertise in child development to provide young students with a fun way to learn about their “sound system” and use it while participating in speaking, decoding, and spelling activities.
 Learn More | View Calendar

-Girls Love to Read (GLTR) Book Club: Year-round middle school social skills therapy program has openings for new patients
+Girls Love to Read (GLTR) Book Club: This program will resume Fall 2014

 Using a book club format, we provide social skills therapy to girls in grades 6 through 9.
 Targeted skills include: fundamentals of conversation, conversational self-regulation, friendship-building, and nonverbal communication.
 Learn More | View Calendar